MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/item-documents.md

 ---
     title: Item Documents
     description: [!INCLUDE[navnow](../../includes/navnow_md.md)] includes several documents that you can use to manage your warehouse.
-This also ../../includes reports that you must submit for official reporting, such as the Item Report TORG-29, Items Receipt Act TORG-1, and Receipt Deviations TORG-2 reports.

     documentationcenter: ''
     author: SorenGP